-From headphones and gaming systems to cables and storage, here are the best travel gadgets you can buy right now.
+From headphones and gaming systems to cables and storage, we’ve done our best to cover just about everything you could want.

 Best travel gadgets:

 Editor’s note: We will update our list of the best travel gadgets as new products launch.

 Even if you’re visiting a location for only a few days, durable luggage is vital.
 You certainly won’t fit all of the clothing, toiletries, small possessions, and souvenirs you buy into a simple backpack.
 To that end, we recommend the AmazonBasics Geometric Luggage three-pack.

 It’s not that we aren’t fans of smart luggage around here.
 The problem is airlines aren’t big fans of smart luggage due to the batteries inside of them.
 For example, Delta Airlines forces you to remove the batteries in all instances.
 That means carry-on and checked smart luggage can’t have batteries in them before you board the plane.

 Keeping these restrictions in mind, it makes more sense and is cheaper to just get regular luggage.
 The Geometric Luggage three-piece set comprises 22-, 27.5-, and 32-inch cases.
 Each case features four spinner wheels, a rugged exterior, and a recessed TSA lock.

 The Bose Noise Cancelling Headphones 700 have a sleeker design and Apple’s AirPods Max have since come out, but the Sony WH-1000XM4 remains our top pair of over-the-ear noise-cancelling headphones for travel.

 The touch-sensitive earcups let you skip and pause your music, change the volume, and bring up your phone’s personal assistant.
 You can also hear what’s around you if you cup your hand over the right earcup.